SimonBlanke/Gradient-Free-Optimizers/README.md

   - [ ] add Downhill-simplex algorithm to optimizers
   - [ ] add other acquisition functions to smbo (Probability of improvement, Entropy search, ...)
   - [ ] Improved sampling for smb-optimizers
-  - [ ] add Bayesian Powell's Method to optimizers
+  - [ ] add Bayesian 1D Bayesian-optimization to optimizers
   - [ ] Finalize API (1.0.0)

 </details>